venice1200/TapClock/README.md

 * As long as the RTC has power the Clock is no longer set back to compile time on a device reset or upload

 v0.5.5
-* Sketch needs MPU calibated values which you can create with the WatchX_IMU_Zero_0x69.ino from i2cdevlib/mpu6050 library
+* Sketch needs MPU calibating values which you can create with the WatchX_IMU_Zero_0x69.ino from i2cdevlib/mpu6050 library
-* After wakeing up you need to move the clock to two positions defined by angle min/max values inside the sketch before the clock is shown.
+* After wakeing up you need to move the clock to two positions defined by min/max values inside the sketch before the clock is shown.
 * Angle values can be shown with **#define SHOW_ANGLE  false/true**

 <br>